DaveLiddament/phpstan-rule-test-helper/README.md

 }
 ```

 The fixture file is simplified as there is no need to specify the error message.
-Any lines where an error is expected need to end with `// ERROR`.
+Any lines where an error is expected need to end with `// ERROR`, the expected error message is taken from the `getErrorFormatter` method.

 #### Fixture:

 ```php